- Written by Dr.Mehmet Demircioglu

 This made FUE much more attractive for modern patients.

-I do not take this to mean that FUE is automatically superior in every possible scenario.
-I avoid that kind of black-and-white thinking in hair transplantation.
-But it does mean that FUE became more aligned with what most patients want today.
-A donor area without a linear scar, more flexibility for future haircuts, and a surgical approach that often feels easier for them to accept psychologically.
+FUE is not superior in every possible scenario.
+I avoid thinking about hair transplantation in such absolute terms.
+But FUE became more aligned with what most patients want today, especially a donor area without a linear scar, more flexibility for future haircuts, and a surgical approach that often feels easier to accept psychologically.

 A patient with good donor density, good scalp laxity, realistic expectations, and no desire to wear the donor area short may still be a candidate for FUT.
 In some high graft demand cases or certain complex restoration strategies, FUT may still be part of the discussion.